gnome-terminator/docs/source/gettingstarted.rst

 .. image:: imgs/plugins_links.png
+   :scale: 100%
+   :align: center

 Terminator can make strings of text that match a pattern click-able.
-The user can perform two additional actions on these when the mouse pointer hovers overs the item:
+The user can perform two additional actions on these when the mouse pointer hovers over a matched item:

 - ``Ctrl``\ +\ ``click``
     Will try to open the item in a suitable